 Bring your own Device Optional

-ACVoIP provides fax services inclusive to this plan granted there are over 5 users – this fax lines comes for free.
-However if you want to opt into internet faxing capabilities you would have to pay an extra $10.00 per month.
+AcVoIP provides fax services inclusive to this plan granted there are over 5 users – this fax line comes for free.
+However, if you want to opt into internet faxing capabilities you would have to pay an extra $10.00 per month.
 It is important to also note that this plan isn’t truly unlimited – ACVoIP implements a hard limit at 3,200 minutes per user and any subsequent minutes spent would cost an extra 2.5 cents per minute.
-Luckily however this limit is quite large and furthermore dialing between extensions doesn’t affect the monthly limit.
+Luckily, however, this limit is quite large and furthermore dialing between extensions doesn’t affect the monthly limit.

 |Fax to Email|